vermasrijan/srijan-gsoc-2020/README.md

 4. [PyGrid reorganization RoadMap](https://github.com/OpenMined/Roadmap/blob/master/web_and_mobile_team/projects/common/pygrid_reorganization.md)<br/>
 5. [OpenMined FL roadmap and other terminologies](https://github.com/OpenMined/Roadmap/blob/master/web_and_mobile_team/projects/federated_learning.md)
 6. [What is PyGrid demo](https://blog.openmined.org/what-is-pygrid-demo/)

+## GSoC Blog Post
+- TO_BE_ADDED

+## Project Status
+**Under Development:** Please note that the project is in it's early development stage and all the features haven't been tested

 ## Acknowledgements
 1. I would like to thank all my mentors for taking the time to mentor me and for their invaluable suggestions throughout.
 I truly appreciate their constant trust and encouragement!<br/>